FC Bayern Munich: Social engagement and charity

-The club has also time and again shown to have a soft spot for clubs in financial disarray.
-Repeatedly the club has supported its local rival 1860 Munich with gratuitous friendlies, transfers at favourable rates, and direct money transfers.
-Also when St. Pauli threatened to lose its licence for professional football due to financial problems, Bayern met the club for a friendly game free of any charge, giving all revenues to St. Pauli.
-More recently when Mark van Bommel's home club Fortuna Sittard was in financial distress Bayern came to a charity game at the Dutch club.
-Another well known example was the transfer of Alexander Zickler in 1993 from Dynamo Dresden.
-When Bayern picked up Zickler for 2.3 Million DM many considered the sum to be a subvention for the financially threatened Dresdeners.
-In 2003, Bayern provided a €2 Million loan without collateral to the nearly bankrupt Borussia Dortmund which has since been repaid.
-On 14 July 2013, Bayern played a charity game against financially threatened third division Hansa Rostock.
+The club has also assisted other sport clubs in financial disarray.
+The club has supported its local rival 1860 Munich with player transfers at favourable rates and direct money transfers.
+When St. Pauli threatened to lose its licence for professional football due to financial problems, Bayern met the club for a friendly game, giving all gate receipts to St. Pauli.
+In 1993, Alexander Zickler transferred from Dynamo Dresden to Bayern for 2.3 Million DM, with many considering the sum to have been a subvention for the financially threatened Dresdeners.
+In 2003, Bayern provided a €2 Million loan to the nearly bankrupt Borussia Dortmund.
+In 2009, Mark van Bommel's home club Fortuna Sittard was in financial distress; Bayern played a charity game at the Dutch club, gifting them gate receipts.
+In 2013, Bayern played a charity game against financially threatened third division side Hansa Rostock.
 The game raised about €1 million, securing Hansa's licence.
-On 30 August 2017, Bayern played a benefit match against financial troubled Kickers Offenbach.
-All the revenue from the match went to Kickers Offenbach.
-Bayern's chairman, Karl-Heinz Rummenigge said, "Kickers Offenbach are a club with a rich tradition, they've always been an important club in Germany, so we'll gladly help them with a benefit match."
-On 27 May 2019, Bayern played a benefit match against 1.
-FC Kaiserslautern.
+In 2017, Bayern played a benefit match against financial troubled Kickers Offenbach, with all gate receipts going to Kickers Offenbach.
+Two years later, Bayern played a benefit match against Kaiserslautern.
 The match was played so Kaiserslautern could secure their licence to play in the German third division.
 All income from the match went to Kaiserslautern.
-"1.
-FC Kaiserslautern are one of Germany's biggest traditional clubs," Bayern's chairman, Karl-Heinz Rummenigge said.
-"For many years there were intense, and in retrospect also legendary, Bayern matches at Kaiserslautern.
-Football is all about emotions and sporting rivalries, but also about solidarity.
-That's why we're happy to help and hope 1.
-FC Kaiserslautern can once again gain promotion back to the Bundesliga in the foreseeable future."

-In March 2020, Bayern Munich, Borussia Dortmund, RB Leipzig, and Bayer Leverkusen, the four German UEFA Champions League teams for the 2019/20 season, collectively gave €20 million to Bundesliga and 2.
+In March 2020, Bayern, Borussia Dortmund, RB Leipzig and Bayer Leverkusen, the four German UEFA Champions League teams for the 2019–20 season, collectively gave €20 million to Bundesliga and 2.
 Bundesliga teams that were struggling financially during the COVID-19 pandemic.

-In mid 2013, Bayern was the first club to give financial support to the Magnus Hirschfeld National Foundation.
-The foundation researches the living environment LGBT people, and developed an education concept to facilitate unbiased dealing with LGBT themes in football.

-In 2016, FC Bayern received the Nine Values Cup, an award of the international children's social programme Football for Friendship.
+In mid-2013, Bayern was the first club to give financial support to the Magnus Hirschfeld National Foundation.
+The foundation researches the living environment of LGBT people, and develops an education concept to facilitate unbiased dealing with LGBT themes in football.
+In 2016, Bayern received the Nine Values Cup, an award of the international children's social programme Football for Friendship.